 Created and administered to provide students with both the practical and theoretical groundings in Global Information Systems through a convenient online format, obtaining a degree in GIS is a great first step to finding a satisfying career in the field of geographical data management.

-Certificate, associates, bachelor and graduate programs are increasingly offered online, and while specific course offerings vary between institutions, interested students can expect to find the following curriculum elements in their program of choice:
+Certificate, associate, bachelor's, and graduate programs are increasingly offered online.
+While specific course offerings vary between institutions, interested students can expect to find the following curriculum elements in their program of choice:

 - Examination of the relationship of programming to GIS principles